gracecox/MagPySV/README.md

 # MagPy
-Python toolbox for the analysis and processing of geomagnetic data
+Python toolbox for processing and analysing geomagnetic observatory data